 The Snow Monkey 1-Day Pass includes unlimited use of the Nagaden Trains, the Nagaden Express Bus between Nagano Station and Kanbayashi Onsen and the local Nagaden Bus between Yudanaka Station and Kanbayashi Onsen.
 Most important of all off course it includes the admission to the Jigokudani Snow Monkey Park.

-This can save you some money as it is 2.900 yen and the retour train would be already 2520 yen and the entrance is 800 yen.
+This can save you some money as it is 2.900 yen and the train back would be already 2520 yen and the entrance is 800 yen.
 See the walking trail map for the bus stop points!

 How to get to the Snow Monkeys park

 You will have to take the train to Nagano first, which is accessible by Shinkansen.
 So you can use your Japan Rail Pass until that point.

 After arriving in Nagano, you will have to exit the JR lines and go down to the Nagano Dentetsu train line.
 There you can take the Nagano Electric Railway Limited Express, which takes about 50 minutes and costs 1,260 yen.
 It requires no transfers to reach Yudanaka Station.

 The pictures below shows the inside of this train.
 It is spacious and it has an own place for luggage which is very practical.